Sanjuro: Plot

-The chamberlain's whereabouts are not discovered until next day, when Mutsuta's wife and daughter find a piece of the torn petition in the small stream that flows from the superintendent's compound past their hideout.
+The chamberlain's whereabouts are not discovered until the next day, when Mutsuta's wife and daughter find a piece of the torn petition in the small stream that flows from the superintendent's compound past their hideout.
 Since an attack on the officials is impossible with the compound full of armed men, Sanjuro hatches a plan to get the army away by reporting to Hanbei that he saw the rebels at a temple where he was sleeping.
 Meanwhile he has told his group of samurai that he will send the signal to attack by floating large numbers of camellias down the stream.

 The first part of the plan works, with the superintendent's forces rushing off to the temple; however, Hanbei becomes suspicious after catching Sanjuro trying to drop the camellias into the stream and ties him up.
 Just as Hanbei is preparing to kill him, the remaining corrupt officials realise that Sanjuro has tricked them—his description of the temple was incorrect.
 They convince Hanbei not to waste any further time and instead catch up with the superintendent's forces and have them return as soon as possible.
 However, Sanjuro tricks the officials into giving the signal for the samurai to come to the rescue.
 Hanbei returns to find he has been made a fool of once again.

 Mutsuta is restored to his position and the superintendent commits hara-kiri, much to the chamberlain's regret, as he wished to avoid a public scandal.
 As his family and the loyal samurai are celebrating, they discover that Sanjuro has slipped away.
-The samurai race off and find Sanjuro and Hanbei about to duel.
+The samurai race off to find Sanjuro and Hanbei about to duel.

-Sanjuro is reluctant to fight and tries to dissuade Hanbei, but Hanbei is furious at his loss of dignity and declares he can only find ease by killing Sanjuro.
+Sanjuro is reluctant to fight and tries to dissuade Hanbei, but Hanbei is furious at his loss of dignity and declares he can only find peace by killing Sanjuro.
 Hanbei draws his sword, but the faster Sanjuro kills him.
-When the young samurai cheer his victory, Sanjuro becomes angry and says he will kill them if they follow him.
+When the young samurai cheer his victory, Sanjuro becomes angry, stating that Hanbei was just like him: "a sword unsheathed."
+He also warns them that he will kill them if they follow him.
 His admirers can only kneel and bow as he walks away.